jatofg/nawa/README.md

 *(1) Please note that due to a bug in Apple Clang, building will only succeed with gcc, which can be installed using homebrew.
-Other dependencies may also be installed using homebrew.
-Turn building nawarun off using the `-DBuildNawarun=OFF` switch, as explained below.*
+Other dependencies may also be installed using homebrew.*

 ### Requirements